Responsive Web Design with HTML5 and CSS 4th Edition

-Media queries, SVG, animations, CSS tranforms, accessibiltity, Flexbox, CSS Grid, CSS Scroll Snap and much, much more.
+CSS Cascade Layers, Container Queries, color functions, Media Queries, SVG, animations, transforms, accessibility, Flexbox, Grid + Subgrid, Scroll Snap and much, much more.

-Chapter code is available for each subject and you also get the code for this site which utlitises many of the techniques you'll master throughout.
+Each chapter has associated code examples to follow along with.
+You also get the source code for this site which utilises many of the techniques you'll master throughout.

-The 3rd Edition of Packt’s best-selling Responsive Web Design title since 2012.
-Updated in 2020 to include all the essential CSS and HTML features.
+The 4th Edition of Packt’s best-selling Responsive Web Design title since 2012.
+Updated for 2022 and beyond, including all the essential new CSS and HTML features.

 Is it for you?

 Are you a full-stack developer who needs to boost their front-end skills?
 Perhaps you work on the front-end and you need a definitive overview of all modern HTML and CSS has to offer?

 Maybe you have done a little website building but you need a deep understanding of how responsive web designs work and how to achieve them?
 This is a book for you!

 Still not sure?
 Download the first chapter, FREE, now and see if it speaks to you.

 Understand the most fundamental parts of building a modern web site or application that will work across all devices.
 You'll learn the best approaches for having a fast and accessible website that works just as well on the latest iPhone or Android as a desktop computer.

 The book covers everything from choosing the right tag to mark up content, to understanding the benefits of modern image formats like AVIF and WebP — and everything essential in-between.
 It also covers all the latest features of CSS: Custom Properties, variable fonts, CSS Grid and much, much more.